 Additionally, we are also looking for skilled gardeners who are interested in traveling to Tanzania to teach hands-on techniques.

-The rooms of the poultry house will include one for newly hatched chicks, one for pullets, and the room for laying hens plus the outdoor wire "playpen" for the hens which gives them the opportunity to scratch for bugs and to have fresh air.
-That area has to be covered with wire to prevent loss to predators.
+The rooms of the poultry house include one for newly hatched chicks, one for pullets, and the room for laying hens plus the outdoor wire "playpen" for the hens which gives them the opportunity to scratch for bugs and to have fresh air.
+The garden and greenhouse scraps are used as feed.
+The area is fully covered with wire to prevent loss to predators.

-As electricity becomes available, we will be adding an incubator room to the poultry house.
-The incubator will require a main generator that will be used as a backup so there is never a loss of power and the eggs will remain at a stable temperature until they hatch.
-The additional cost for the incubator and generator will be $2800.
+We have added an incubator room to the poultry house.
+The incubator requires a generator that will be used until electricity can be brought to the area (Spring 2021 estimation).
+The eggs will remain at a stable temperature until they hatch.
+The cost for the incubator and generator was $2800.
 Hatching the chicks helps to make the project sustainable.
+As of this writing, October 2020, we are happy to report the hens have begun laying!!!

-A person will be hired to manage the poultry house and his salary will come from the sale of eggs and at some point, the sale of chicks.
+The school headmaster and their assistant manage the poultry house.
 They will help teach the children how to care for and raise chickens.

 If you'd like to assist in the poultry project to increase food security for the children, please click the button below.